-Concept Definition Exemplars Behaviors Behaviors are lifestyle choices that affect one's health either positively or negatively, such as patterns of sleep, nutrition, and health promotion, as well as personal habits such as smoking and the use of illicit drugs, alcohol, and caffeine (Hinkle & Cheever, 2018).
+Concept Definition Exemplars Behaviors Behaviors are lifestyle choices that affect one's health either positively or negatively, such as patterns of sleep, nutrition, and health promotion, as well as personal habits such as smoking and the use of illicit drugs, alcohol, and caffeine (Hinkle, Cheever, & Overbauch, 2022).
 Nurses caring for clients with maladaptive behaviors use therapeutic treatment modalities in an effort to reverse these actions.
 Addiction Alcohol Abuse Assaultive Behaviors Nicotine Use Perinatal Substance Abuse Substance Abuse Caring Caring in nursing is a special way of being, knowing, and doing with the goal of protection, enhancement, and preservation of human dignity.
-Applied to daily nursing practice, caring is action and competencies that aim toward the good and welfare of others.
-(Taylor et al., 2019) • Caring Behaviors Caring Intervention Caring interventions are actions performed by the nurse while meeting the physical and emotional needs of clients and families (Taylor et al., 2019).
+Applied to daily nursing practice, caring is action and competencies that aim toward the good and welfare of others (Taylor, 2019).
+According to the American Association of Colleges of Nursing (AACN), the concept of compassionate care refers to the way nurses relate to others with empathy, as human beings, and is an essential principle of personcentered care (The Essentials, April 2021). • Caring Behaviors Caring Intervention Caring interventions are actions performed by the nurse while meeting the physical and emotional needs of clients and families (Taylor, 2019).
 These actions enable the achievement of specific client outcomes and are based on previous experience and a professional body of knowledge.
 Blood Transfusion Central Lines Chest Tubes CNA I Skills Enemas Foley Catheterization Gastrostomy (G) Tubes Holistic Physical Assessment Including Vital Signs IV Medications Medication Administration Mobility Techniques Nasogastric (NG) Tubes Nasopharyngeal/Oral Suctioning Personal Hygiene Starting an IV Sterile Technique Tracheostomy Care (Suctioning) Wound Care: Ostomy, Surgical, Pressure Cellular Regulation Cellular regulation is the coordinated function of thousands of physiologic control systems within the body to maintain homeostasis under conditions of change in the internal and external environment (Norris & Tuan, 2020).
 Anemia Breast Cancer Cancer Cancer Survivorship Colon Cancer Leukemia Lung Cancer Prostate Cancer Sickle Cell Anemia Skin Cancer

-Concept Definition Exemplars Clinical Decision Making Clinical decision making is purposeful, goal-directed effort applied in a systematic way to make a choice among alternatives related to patient care or other clinical issues (Taylor et al., 2019).
-Critical Thinking Decision Making Nursing Process Problem Solving Clotting Clotting is the process whereby platelets circulating in the bloodstream collect at the site of vascular injury, form a plug, activate coagulation factors in the blood plasma, and initiate the formation of a stable clot composed of fibrin to prevent excessive blood loss following trauma (Hinkle & Cheever, 2018).
+Concept Definition Exemplars Clinical Decision Making Clinical decision making is purposeful, goal-directed effort applied in a systematic way to make a choice among alternatives related to patient care or other clinical issues (Taylor, 2019).
+Critical Thinking Decision Making Nursing Process Problem Solving Clotting Clotting is the process whereby platelets circulating in the bloodstream collect at the site of vascular injury, form a plug, activate coagulation factors in the blood plasma, and initiate the formation of a stable clot composed of fibrin to prevent excessive blood loss following trauma (Hinkle, Cheever, & Overbauch, 2022).
 Blood Products Deep Vein Thrombosis (DVT) Disseminated Intravascular Coagulation (DIC) HELLP Syndrome Hemophilia Cognition Cognition is the brain's ability to process, retain, and use information.
 Cognitive abilities include reasoning, judgment, perception, attention, comprehension, and memory.
-These cognitive abilities are essential for many important tasks, including making decisions, solving problems, interpreting the environment, and learning new information.
-(Videbeck, 2020) Alzheimer's Disease/Dementia Confusion Delirium Schizophrenia Collaboration Collaboration is functioning effectively within nursing and interprofessional teams, fostering open communication, mutual respect, and shared decision making to achieve quality patient care (Taylor et al., 2019).
-Case Management Chain of Command Conflict Resolution Interdisciplinary Communication Interdisciplinary Teams Management Theories Comfort Comfort is a person's sense of psychosocial, emotional, and physical well-being.
-Comfort care provided by nurses focuses on restoring this sense of well-being to the patient, particularly by relieving pain.
-(Hinkle & Cheever, 2018) End-of-Life Care Fatigue Fibromyalgia Pain: Acute & Chronic Sleep-Rest Disorders
+These cognitive abilities are essential for many important tasks, including making decisions, solving problems, interpreting the environment, and learning new information (Videbeck, 2020). • Alzheimer's Disease/Dementia • Confusion • Delirium • Schizophrenia Collaboration Collaboration is functioning effectively within nursing and interprofessional teams, fostering open communication, mutual respect, and shared decision making to achieve quality patient care (Taylor, 2019).
+Case Management Chain of Command Conflict Resolution Interdisciplinary Communication Interdisciplinary Teams Management Theories Comfort Comfort is a person's sense of mental, physical, or social well-being or ease.
+In some types of nursing care (i.e., palliative), the patient's comfort is the only goal of treatment (Taylor, 2019). • End-of-Life Care • Fatigue • Fibromyalgia • Pain: Acute & Chronic • Sleep-Rest Disorders